All Episodes

 Either down in the Darien Gap, where I was, I mean, I would eat breakfast with them, right?

-And up in Ciudad Del Saber in Panama City.
+And up in Ciudad del Saber in Panama City.

-I mean, they they are very they're easy, they're everywhere.
+I mean, they are very, very easy.

 They wear uniforms, right?

-And uh, and and and their their offices are right there.
+And their offices are right there.

 They've got signs on them.